Rb49/RaBit/README.md

 ### Usage
 > [!IMPORTANT]
-> to mitigate unexpected behavior, use python version above `3.10`
+> to mitigate unexpected behavior, use a python version above `3.10`

 1. go to `src` directory with ```cd RaBit/src```
 2. install required libraries with ```pip install -r requirements.txt```